Mec-iS/planet-challenge-doc/01-Overview_Sat_Data.md

 Satellite platforms can acquire data with a multitude of sensors.
 The ones involved in the Challenge are multi-band (or multi-spectral) optical sensors.
 The data from satellite sensors is provided as _rasters_, that are matrices of georeferenced values.
 See [visualization example here](https://gist.github.com/ColinTalbert/1bb0634261641f7a239bbb86370d889b).

+A general overview of the challenges involved in building data pipelines for this data are listed in [this post](https://medium.com/planet-stories/analysis-ready-data-defined-5694f6f48815)

 For an example about how fully processed data displays, you can have a look one of the different public repositories: [Landsat 8 published on AWS](https://aws.amazon.com/public-datasets/landsat/).
 The only requirements to access the full dataset is to have a AWS account and create an application token to use with AWS' client `boto3`.
 The Challenge provides similar data but provided by Planet and ESA both accessible through the PlanetExplorer Web application or command-line client.
 This repository requires credentials that will be provided during the project duration.